josefs/meta-paper/paper.md

 in meta-repa to show how it contributes to writing high performance Haskell programs.
 There are two kinds of arrays in meta-repa, but we will focus on one of them here, pull arrays, and leave the description of the other kind, push array, for section \ref{sec:push}.
-Pull arrays are similar to

-They are defined as follows:
+Pull arrays are defined as follows:

 ~~~
 data Pull sh a = Pull (Shape sh -> a) (Shape sh)
 ~~~

+Representing arrays as functions from index to value has become a popular way due to its simple implementation and nice properties.
+In particular, since every element is computer independently, it is very easy to parallelize writing such arrays to memory.

+Below are some examples for functions on pull arrays:

 ~~~
 instance P.Functor (Pull sh) where
   fmap f (Pull ixf sh) = Pull (f . ixf) sh

-fromFunction :: (Shape sh -> a) -> Shape sh
-             -> Pull sh a
-fromFunction ixf sh = Pull ixf sh

 storePull :: (Computable a, Storable (Internal a)) =>
              Pull sh a